cryptag/cryptag/README.md

-(Dropbox note: CrypTag-based programs generally, and `cpass` specifically, store each piece of data (e.g., each password and each tag) in a separate file, so it _is_ safe for multiple people to create passwords simultaneously and sove them to a shared Dropbox folder, unlike with KeePass, KeePassX, 1Password, and some other password managers.)
+(Dropbox note: CrypTag-based programs generally, and `cpass` specifically, store each piece of data (e.g., each password and each tag) in a separate file, so it _is_ safe for multiple people to create passwords simultaneously and save them to a shared Dropbox folder, unlike with KeePass, KeePassX, 1Password, and some other password managers.)